ZetaPhaseBeta/BetaGo/README.md

 Android game using augmented reality.
  - built using Google Maps Android API
  - built using Google Maps Directions API
- - inspired by Pokemon Go
+ - inspired by Pokemon Go by Niantic

 ## Quick Start For Developers